coq-tactician/benchmark-system/README.md

                                  lemma names that should be benchmarked.
 Other lemmas
                                  are ignored.
-  [-include-regexp refexp]       A regular expression matching lemmas.
+  [-include-regexp regexp]       A regular expression matching lemmas.
 Only
                                  lemmas matching the expression are benchmarked.
   [-inject vernacular] ...
 Inject Coq vernacular into the compilation and
                                  benchmarking process.
 Typically used to specify